-3 According to the American Heart Association, "GWTG - Stroke" fees vary for hospitals based on a hospital's total discharges.
-The base prices range to about \$1,100 to \$6,000.
+2 According to the American Heart Association, "GWTG - Stroke" fees vary for hospitals based on a hospital's total discharges.
+In 2022, the base prices ranged from about \$1,100 to \$6,000.
 There are also optional additional layers that can be purchased to capture additional data elements.

-4 According to the Supplemental Schedule of Expenditures of Federal Awards (SEFA), which may be accessed by conducting a keyword "SEFA" search on the Office of Budget and Management's (OBM) website: https://obm.ohio.gov/home.
+3 According to the Supplemental Schedule of Expenditures of Federal Awards (SEFA), which may be accessed by conducting a keyword "SEFA" search on the Office of Budget and Management's (OBM) website: obm.ohio.gov/home.
 The SEFA identifies federal grant awards administered by Ohio state agencies.
-The SEFA shows these expenditures as about \$774,000 in FY 2019 and about \$513,000 in FY 2018.
+The SEFA shows these expenditures as about \$755,000 in FY 2020, \$774,000 in FY 2019, and about \$513,000 in FY 2018.
 According to ODH, these federal grant dollars are the primary source of funding.